 It’s free to visit from October 1-February 28 and always free on Monday.
 From March 1 to September 30, they charge $5 admission for adults.
 The garden is open from dawn to dusk year-round.
 Click here to get directions.

 10. Watch Live Music

-While it may not be as famous as its neighbour, Seattle, there’s a solid live music scene in PDX as well.
-Portland has music venues of all shapes and sizes and there are shows going on every night of the week here.
+While it may not be as famous as its neighbour, Seattle, there’s a solid live music scene in Portland as well.
+The city has music venues of all shapes and sizes and there are shows going on every night of the week here.